Get exclusive premium content! Sign up for a membership now!

 Materials needed:

 Bet you wish you had one of these when you were younger.
-Well, you can let your kid carry on that dream by making this.
-Not only is this dress awe-inspiring, but your child can also use this for multiple events like Halloween or costume parties!
+Well, you can let your kid carry on that dream by making this Tinker Bell dress.
+Not only is this pattern awe-inspiring, but your child can also wear this style for multiple events like Halloween or costume parties!
 Here’s how you can craft this dress.

 7. Comfortable Knit Dress